-In Fig. 8 it can be seen that the results obtained using a Gaussian replica are very similar to those obtained with the rounded one.
-The main difference is that the prediction of the steady boundary layer theory of Thwaites as well as the Bernoulli theory modified for friction appear less accurate than for rounded replica experiments.
+In figure 8 it can be seen that the results obtained using a gaussian replica are very similar to those obtained with the rounded one.
+The main difference is that the prediction of the steady Boundary Layer theory of Thwaites as well as the Bernoulli theory modified for friction appear less accurate than for rounded replica experiments.